timohausmann/quadtree-js/README.md

 	height: 300
 });
 </pre>

+> MAX_OBJECTS defines how many objects a node can hold before it splits and MAX_LEVELS defines the deepest level subnode.

 If you want to specify max_objects and max_levels on your own, you can pass them as a 2nd and 3rd argument
 <pre>